ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 A hardware manufacturer can provide a pre-established identity, with the certificate or public key already published in DNS.
 This makes PKI-based identity more approachable for small organizations which currently lack the resources to operate an organizational CA.

+### LoRaWAN

+**We should ask S. if he wants to contribute to this section**

+For the end-device onboarding in LoRaWAN, the "network server" and the "join server" [RFC 8376] needs to establish mutual TLS authentication in order to exchange configuration parameters.
+Certificate Authority based mutual TLS authentication doesn't work in LoRaWAN due to the non availability of the CA trust store in the LoRaWAN network stack.
+Self-signed certificate based mutual-TLS authentication method is the alternative solution.

+DANE based client identity allows the server to authenticate clients during the TLS handhsake.
+Thus, independent of the private PKI used to issue the client's self-signed certificate, the "network server" and the "join server" could be mutually authenticated.

 ### Oauth2

 [This can be a broad topic.
 Should we include, or wait until a re-chartering to update?]